juliuskunze/speechless/README.md

 and train a net based on it.
 Everything (corpus, nets, logs) will be stored in `~/speechless-data`.
 You can change this directory by adapting `base_directory` in `main.py`.

-`main.py` currently contains other configurations that were executed to train and use models.
+`main.py` currently contains other functions that were executed to train and use models.